Rangpur, Khushab: Mela Baba Sedan Shah

 This Mela is a tribal festival in the memory of pious man Baba Sedan Shah in Noorpur Thal, that is celebrated by the people of Rangpur, Noorpur Thal and nearby villages.
 It is held after the end of cultivation seasons of farmers and includes a fair where various handicraft items made by tribals are displayed for sale.
 Cultural, musical and dance programs are also held as part of the festival.

 The second biggest mela of this area is Mela Pir Shah Sakhira at Mari Shah Sakhira town some 35 km from Noorpur Thal.

-Brief History of Baba Shah Bukari
+Brief History of Baba Shah Bukhari

 Baba Sedan Shah came to the Thal area to preach, and there were hardly any people living around the area then.
 But after the arrival of Sedan Shah, many people started to live around the locality, because of his spiritual teachings.

 During those times, a fatal disease started to spread around the area and most of people died.
 People called the Sikh family got protection in Baba's tomb and they all survived.
 As soon as the fatal disease stopped there, the Sikh family celebrated that event by running camels on the first and second dates of the rainy (Sawan) month.
-On the same dates this mela is celebrated in Noorpur Thal, on the 15th of Sawan, to remind people every year of the end of the epidemic.
+On the same dates this mela is celebrated in Noorpur Thal, on the 15th of Sawan, to commemorate the end of the epidemic.